-This surname is most associated with the mountainous North Welsh coastal region of Meirionnydd.
+This surname is common in Glamorgan and the Welsh Marches, but is also associated with the mountainous North Welsh coastal region of Meirionnydd.
 John Evans, born in 1770 in Waunfawr near Caernarfon, was an explorer who travelled to America and produced an early map of the Missouri River.
+(130,294)

-This is the most commonly found North Welsh surname.
-One famous Jones from the area is Monty Python comedian Terry Jones.
+This is the most commonly found Welsh surname.
+One famous Jones is Monty Python comedian Terry Jones (see image above).
 He was born in Colwyn Bay, Denbighshire in 1942.
+(337,940)

-According to the Oxford Dictionary of Family Names Lewis derives from the Norman name Lowis/Lodovicus, which has Germanic roots.
+According to the Oxford Dictionary of Family Names Lewis is a relationship name from the Welsh personal name Llywelyn.
+(78,457)

-You'll find plenty of Lloyds in North-East and mid-Wales.
+You'll find plenty of Lloyds in Wales.
+The name derives from the Welsh nickname llwyd (meaning grey).
 Famously, the Liberal statesman David Lloyd George is Britain's only Welsh prime minister to date, leading the country to victory in the First World War.
+(34,862)

 This surname derives from the Old Welsh name Morcan.

-Most common in Anglesey, this surname derives from shortening ‘ap Harry’ (son of Harry).
+Most common in Anglesey, this surname derives from shortening ap Harry (son of Harry).
+(22,736)

-This is one of the four commonest North Welsh surnames.
+This patronymic name is one of the four commonest North Welsh surnames.
+(111,710)